LnxFCA/balatro-mods/README.md

-To know where to install Balatro mods and how to install the dependencies, see the [lovely-injector](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#manual-installation) projec page, and the [Steamodded Wiki](https://github.com/Steamodded/smods/wiki/#step-3-installing-steamodded).
+To know where to install Balatro mods and how to install the dependencies, see the [lovely-injector](https://github.com/ethangreen-dev/lovely-injector?tab=readme-ov-file#manual-installation) project page, and the [Steamodded Wiki](https://github.com/Steamodded/smods/wiki/#step-3-installing-steamodded).

 Once you have installed the dependencies and located the `Mods` directory located on your machine, you're ready to go.